Cybersecurity Degrees and Alternatives: Your 2025 Guide

 While an undergraduate degree isn’t always necessary to get a job in cybersecurity, earning one can help you develop core skills, open up new job opportunities, and make you a more competitive candidate when you start looking for jobs.

-If you know you’re interested in cybersecurity or information technology (IT), there are a few college majors that cover relevant skills.
+If you know you’re interested in cybersecurity or information technology (IT), a few college majors cover relevant skills.
 However, not every school offers a cybersecurity major.
 Instead, you may end up majoring in computer science and specializing—or focusing—in cybersecurity.
-Here are four popular majors to consider when you're interested in studying cybersecurity:
+Consider these four popular majors when you're interested in studying cybersecurity:

 • Cybersecurity: Not all universities offer cybersecurity degrees, but they are becoming more popular as the need for skilled security professionals increases.
 A cybersecurity major will offer a combination of coursework and projects to help you gain important knowledge and skills in the field.

-• Computer science: Computer science ranks among the most popular computer-related bachelor’s degrees.
+• Computer science: A computer science degree ranks among the most popular computer-related bachelor’s degrees.
 These programs generally cover a wide range of technical skills, including programming, systems engineering, networking, and security.
-Consider this widely-available degree if you’re interested in technology but want to keep your options open beyond cybersecurity.
+Consider this widely available degree if you’re interested in technology but want to keep your options open beyond cybersecurity.

 • Information technology: While similar to computer science, IT focuses more on using technology to solve problems.
 If you choose IT as your major, be sure to take a few programming classes to build up your code-writing skills.